 Clicking the Add Asset button opens the same asset overlay accessible from the Assets step in the forecast.

-Entering starting balances
+Entering starting balances for existing companies

 To enter starting balances for an existing company, click the Set Starting Balances button: